googlearchive/bigquery-appengine-datastore-import-sample/README.md

 This project is no longer actively developed or maintained.

-For new work on this check out [python-docs-samples](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/bigquery-datastore-import).
+For new work on this check out [Loading Data From Cloud Datastore](https://cloud.google.com/bigquery/loading-data-cloud-datastore).

 bigquery-appengine-datastore-import-sample
 ==========================================